gjohnston9/rna-mcmc/README.md

 	- Note: The comparison of nntm experimental data to uniform experimental data when using the `--nntm` flag is the reason that both uniform and nntm parameters are required as command line arguments in that case.

 - After the appropriate data is in the `data/processed_plot_data` directory, use the `create_scatterplots.sage` and `create_histograms.py` scripts to create plots.
+	- `create_scatterplots.sage`
-	- `create_scatterplots.sage` creates scatterplots for characteristics that are integer-valued: ladder distance, height, contact distance sums, number of leaves, and root degree.
+		- Creates scatterplots for characteristics that are integer-valued: ladder distance, height, contact distance sums, number of leaves, and root degree.
+		- Requires as command line arguments *n*, initial mixing time, gap size, and number of samples, followed by one of `--uniform` or `--nntm`.
+	- `create_histograms.py`
-	- `create_histograms.py` creates histograms for the other characteristics (which are non-negative and real-valued): average branching and contact distance averages.
+		- Creates histograms for the other characteristics (which are non-negative and real-valued): average branching and contact distance averages.
+		- Requires as command line arguments *n*, uniform initial mixing time, gap size, and number of samples, and nntm initial mixing time, gap size, and number of samples.
 	- Both of these scripts save plots to the `plots` directory.
-	- `create_scatterplots.sage` requires as command line arguments *n*, initial mixing time, gap size, and number of samples, followed by one of `--uniform` or `--nntm`.
-	- `create_histograms.py` requires as command line arguments *n*, uniform initial mixing time, gap size, and number of samples, and nntm initial mixing time, gap size, and number of samples.

 ## Calculating statistics
 - Detailed descriptions of the uses of these scripts is in the **Experiments** section.
 This section describes instructions for use of these scripts and a short description of their functions.